Murder of Asunta Basterra: Death and investigation

 The investigation into Asunta's death was named Operación Nenúfar ("Operation Water Lily") by detectives, who noted that in the moonlight, the girl's body in her white shirt appeared to be floating above the ground like a flower.

 Reconstruction

 The parents' activities could be reconstructed in the hours leading up to their daughter's disappearance and death, thanks to testimonies, surveillance cameras, and records from phones and digital devices:

 1:55 pm.
 Asunta leaves her home;

 2:00 pm.
 She passes a bank branch camera on her way to her father's flat, with whom she is going to have lunch;

+2:30 pm.
+The mother arrives at Alfonso's house.

 4:59 pm.
-The father's first mobile phone records a call from his flat;
+The father's mobile phone records a call from his flat;

 5:21 pm.
 Asunta walks past the same camera, back to her mother's flat;

 5:28 pm.
-Rosario Porto also walks back to her flat;
+Rosario Porto also walks back to her flat, she states that she stayed in the house for a few minutes so she could smoke a cigarette without the girl present;

 5:38 pm.
 Asunta's mobile phone registers a connection, located in her mother's flat in Santiago;

+5:43 Three calls were made from the landline at Porto's home to Porto's mobile phone.
+All three ended up on voicemail.
+The caller is unknown, although it could have been Asunta calling her mother.

-6:12 pm.
-Rosario Porto appears again on another camera entering the garage of her apartment building;
+6:09:48 pm.
+The Banco Sabadell camera records Rosario Porto on her way to the garage.

+6:12:21 pm.
+Rosario Porto is recorded on a different camera, on her way to Xeneral Pardiñas number 7, where she keeps her car in the garage that belonged to her parents, a green Mercedes 190.

+6:14:57 pm.
+Rosario's Mercedes leaves the garage.

+6:15:20 pm.
+The Mercedes was recorded by a camera in Montero Ríos.
+It would be between this moment and the next recording that the girl gets into the car, according to both the prosecution's account and Rosario Porto's latest statement, where she says that after picking up her car, she remembered she had to stop by her house to get a bag for the swimsuits.
+There, according to her statement, Asunta decided she wanted to go with her to Teo.
+Therefore, Asunta gets into the car in the two-block stretch where the entrance to her building is located.